Helenów Park in Łódź: Gradual fall (1914–1989)

 The time of Helenów Park glory did not last long.
 The first crisis came with the outbreak of World War I, when the park was largely devastated.
 Although in the interwar period, attempts were made to restore its splendor (Helenów's attractions were still available for a fee), it never succeeded.
 The cycling track ended several times (in 1929, 1937, 1947–49 and 1961) in the Łódź stages of the Tour de Pologne.
 After World War II, after one year of use by the army, the park became the property of the city.
-Then it was given the name 19th January Park, commemorating the date of the entry of the Red Army into Lodz and the end of German occupation of the city.
+Then it was given the name 19 January Park, commemorating the date of the entry of the Red Army into Lodz and the end of German occupation of the city.
 The park was cleaned, open to all residents of Łódź, the eastern part was handed over to the sports club.
 The zoo, concert shell, marina and fence were demolished, which changed its function - it became a link between Północna and Sporna street.
 The greenery has also been largely depleted.
 Initially, various types of events, concerts and games were organized in the park, but with time such activities were abandoned.
-On May 8, 1949, the finish line of the 7th stage of the 2nd Peace Race was placed on the park pitch.
+On 8 May 1949 the finish line of the 7th stage of the 2nd Peace Race was placed on the park pitch.

 Modernization

 For many years, the park (and especially the ponds) was neglected, it was only in the 1990s that comprehensive modernization was carried out: ponds and alleys were restored, a large playground was built and the main avenues were illuminated.
 The entrance gate along with a fragment of the fence was restored, and in the place of the ruined fountain with the figure of a girl sitting surrounded by four swans rising to flight, a flower bed was created.
-On May 27, 1994, the City Council in Łódź restored the original name of Helenowski Park.
+On 27 May 1994 the City Council in Łódź restored the original name of Helenowski Park.

 In 2000, a small area was attached to the park from Smugowa street.
 It has sport functions: A playground, tennis tables and chess tables were created there.
-November 10, 2003 on the southern edge of the park, next to the intersection of Polnocna and Sterlinga streets, a monument to the Glory of the Soldiers of the "Łódź Army" was unveiled.
+On 10 November 2003, on the southern edge of the park, next to the intersection of Polnocna and Sterlinga streets, a monument to the Glory of the Soldiers of the "Łódź Army" was unveiled.